diamondburned/arikawa/README.md

 logging the content into the console.

 This example demonstrates the PreHandler feature of this library.
-PreHandler calls all handlers that are registered (separately from session), calling them before the state is updated.
+PreHandler calls all handlers that are registered (separately from the session), calling them before the state is updated.

 ### [Advanced Bot](https://github.com/diamondburned/arikawa/tree/master/_example/advanced_bot)